 - The control point rotates around each axes of work coordinates system (Ex-T coordinates system).
 When the [+A (J4)] or the [-A (J4)] key is pressed, the control point rotates around the Xw axis.
 When the [+B (J5)] or the [-B (J5)] key is pressed, the control point rotates around the Yw axis.
-When the [+C (J6)] or the [-C (J6)] key is pressed, the control point rotates around the Zw axis. - The Ex-T jog cannot be used for the 5-axis type. - •When the [+A (J4)] keys are pressed, the control point will rotate in the plus direction around the X axis (Xw) of work coordinates system (Ex-T coordinates system). - When the [-A (J4)] keys are pressed, the control point will rotate in the minus direction. - · When the [+B (J5)] keys are pressed, the control point will rotate in the plus direction around the Y axis (Yw) of work coordinates system.
-(Ex-T coordinates system). - When the [-B (J5)] keys are pressed, the control point will rotate in the minus direction. - · When the [+C (J6)] keys are pressed, the control point will rotate in the plus direction around the Z axis (Zw) of work coordinates system.
+When the [+C (J6)] or the [-C (J6)] key is pressed, the control point rotates around the Zw axis. - The Ex-T jog cannot be used for the 5-axis type. - •When the [+A (J4)] keys are pressed, the control point will rotate in the plus direction around the X axis (Xw) of work coordinates system (Ex-T coordinates system). - When the [-A (J4)] keys are pressed, the control point will rotate in the minus direction. - When the [+B (J5)] keys are pressed, the control point will rotate in the plus direction around the Y axis (Yw) of work coordinates system.
+(Ex-T coordinates system). - When the [-B (J5)] keys are pressed, the control point will rotate in the minus direction. - When the [+C (J6)] keys are pressed, the control point will rotate in the plus direction around the Z axis (Zw) of work coordinates system.
 (Ex-T coordinates system). - When the [-C (J6)] keys are pressed, the control point will rotate in the minus direction.

-$\Diamond \blacklozenge \Diamond$ When the robot is in the transportation posture $\Diamond \blacklozenge \Diamond$
+$\diamond igodold \diamond$ When the robot is in the transportation posture $\diamond igodold \diamond$

-There are directions from which linear movement is not possible from the transportation posture.
+- There are directions from which linear movement is not possible from the transportation posture.
 In this case, the robot will not move.
-Refer to section Page 32, "(1) JOINT jog operation"", and move the robot to a position where linear movement is possible, and then carry out XYZ jog.
+Refer to section Page 32, "(1) JOINT jog operation"", and move the robot to a position where linear movement is possible, and then carry out XYZ jog. - - If it is going to move the robot across the operation range, the buzzer of T/B sounds and the robot does not move.
+In this case, please move to the counter direction.

-$\Diamond \blacklozenge \Diamond$ If the buzzer of T/B sounds and the robot does not move $\Diamond \blacklozenge \Diamond$
+$\diamond \blacklozenge \diamond$ Tool length $\diamond \blacklozenge \diamond$